Welcome to the website of the PHSC

 The Society publishes a quarterly, the PHSC Journal, whose contents vary from fully-researched feature articles to items of current interest.
 Articles over the full spectrum of BNA postal history---from the pre-stamp era through the various postmark specialties, meters, local and regional histories, to modern postal coding.
 Each issue carries a balance of material of interest to members.
 Since 1982, the Society has offered two annual awards to writers on postal history: the Stan Shantz Award is presented annually to the author of the article deemed most worthy in the PHSC Journal, and the Frank W. Campbell Award for major contributions to the study of BNA postal history in other publications.
 For local stamp clubs, the Society makes available its Certificate of Merit and show ribbon for competitive exhibitions.
 The Society also presents its Citation of Merit at its discretion to individuals who have shown extraordinary activity in the promotion of BNA postal history, or by furthering the field of postal history studies.
 For past winners of these and other awards, see our awards archive.

 Every year, the Society holds meetings at stamp shows across Canada.
-The Annual General Meeting is held in the summer, often at ORAPEX, and is supplemented by Regional Meetings, usually accompanied by postal history seminars given by a prominent member of the Society.
-This year's Annual General Meeting was held May 4 at ORAPEX 2013 in Ottawa.
+The Annual General Meeting is held in the summer.
+This year's Annual General Meeting will be held July 23 at PHSC Symposium 2017 in Hamilton.

 The Society has several study groups devoted to the detailed examination of specialized aspects of postal history.
 In addition, via its Allan Steinhart Memorial Fund, it provides support for research in postal history.
 The Ritch Toop Memorial Award is offered at most annually at each of the national level shows in Edmonton and Ottawa for the best military postal history exhibit of sufficiently high quality.